t6/voicemail/README.md

 To build install Go (`pkg install go` on FreeBSD) and run `go build` in the project's root directory.

+`voicemail` requires that MPlayer and LAME are available at runtime to convert the voicemails to MP3s.
+On FreeBSD you can install them with `pkg install mplayer lame`.

 ## License

 Copyright (c) 2012, Tobias Kortkamp